-“Waifu” is a very popular term used among Otaku which literally means wife, while Husbando means husband.
-These words are used to designate a character you wanted to spend the rest of your life with.
+“Waifu” is a very popular term used among otaku that literally means wife, while “Husbando” means husband.
+These words are used to designate a 2D character from anime, manga or games that the person wants to marry.

 - Meaning of Kawaii - Culture of cuteness in Japan